Kidney Pain vs. Back Pain: Symptoms, Causes, and Treatment

 • Kidney stone removal if they cannot be passed through the urinary tract

-When it comes to back pain, there is an even wider variety of treatments that can be applied depending upon the cause of the pain.
+When it comes to back pain, there is an even wider variety of treatments that can be applied depending on the cause of the pain.
 Kidney back pain treatment, for example, may require that both the kidney function and the musculoskeletal system are both treated.

 Medication for Back Pain

 While medication will never treat the root cause of back pain like it may with kidney problems, it can be an effective way of managing pain and other symptoms.
-Pain management can be important because it can not only allow quality of life to return during treatment, but may enable patients to complete therapy to an extent they could not otherwise.
+Pain management can be important because it can not only allow quality of life to return during treatment but may enable patients to complete therapy to an extent they could not otherwise.
 When over-the-counter pain medication is not sufficient, it is common to prescribe muscle relaxants, topical pain relievers, narcotics, and other medications.

 In addition to oral and topical options, injections of steroidal medication is common for more severe symptoms.
 These can target both pain and inflammation for longer periods of time, especially in those with chronic pain.